 - A letter from the nominee's division chief/department chair.
 The letter will acknowledge support and responsibilities to fulfill expectations associated with designation as Master Clinician.

 - If the candidate is from CCA, the letter of nomination/support should come from Dr. Ronald Barg or his designee.

 - Two or three additional letters from others (faculty, staff, trainees) in Penn Medicine, CHOP, or VA.
 One of the letters of support may be from outside Penn Medicine.

 - A statement from the nominee, expressing their core philosophy on patient care and on teaching, personal values and beliefs, the importance of professionalism, and other areas relevant to being a Master Clinician.

 An electronic copy of each completed nomination packet should be sent by the nominator in its entirety no later than October 1, 2014 to:

 c/o Victoria Mulhern

-The original membership consists of past winners of the I.S.Ravdin Master Clinician Award and selected other Awards of Excellence winners as designated by the Dean who will serve for 3 year terms.
-Current committee members include Stanley Caroff, Joseph Carver, Kevin Fox, Howard Hurtig, Sidney Kobrin, Laurie Loevner, Jack Ludmir, Stephen Ludwig, Kim Olthoff, and Victoria Mulhern, John Glick, M.D., serves as chair of the committee.
-Those who are selected as Master Clinicians will become members of the Selection/Executive Committee.
+Membership consists of past winners of the I.S.Ravdin Master Clinician Award and selected other Awards of Excellence winners as designated by the Dean who will serve for 3 year terms.
+Current committee members include Stanley Caroff, Joseph Carver, Kevin Fox, Laurie Loevner, Jack Ludmir, Stephen Ludwig, Najjia Mahmoud, Kim Olthoff, Anne Reilly, Brian Sennett, and Victoria Mulhern, John Glick, M.D., serves as chair of the committee.
+Select Master Clinicians will become members of future Selection Committees.
 Terms will be staggered.

-Members of the Selection/Executive Committee may not write letters for any nominee.
+Members of the Selection Committee may not write letters for any nominee.
 An event to honor the newly selected Master Clinicians will be held annually.